Partnership for Peace: Evolution

-In 2008, the PfP had implications during the conflict in Georgia.
-In August 2008, following a planned attack from Georgia against Tskhinvali, President Dmitry Medvedev referred to 8/08/08 as “Russia’s 9/11”.
-This was caused from an attempt to ‘’control the breakaway republic’’ as it accommodated peacekeeping bases of Russia.
-This event had implications for the program as it perceived the representation of a former "U.S.-Georgia bilateral Train-and-Equip program" to an expansion for the program and its allies.
+The 2008 Russo-Georgian War had implications for the Partnership for Peace.
+President Dmitry Medvedev referred to an attack by Georgia against a Russian military base in Tskhinvali, the capital of South Ossetia, as "Russia's 9/11".
+The subsequent expansion of the previously bilateral Georgia Train and Equip Program, which had been established within the context of Georgia's participation in the PfP, was viewed with alarm in Moscow.

-As of 2010, only three of the 22 current PfP countries (Bosnia-Herzegovina, Macedonia, and Montenegro) had MAPs’’.
-Additionally, ‘’11 PfP countries were contributing about 2,000 troops to the operation, and four Central Asian and two Caucasus partners were providing logistical and/or host nation support".
+As of 2023, Bosnia and Herzegovina is the only remaining participant in NATO's Membership Action Plan (MAP).

 Partnership for Peace Education Initiative

 The PfP has pushed for education programs amongst members of both NATO and the PfP composed of professional military education.
-Its purpose is to ‘’contribute to peace and security in the Euro-Atlantic region and beyond.’’
+Its purpose is to "contribute to peace and security in the Euro-Atlantic region and beyond".
 These education programs and training are mostly focused on Central Asia and the South Caucasus.

 Struggles with funding

 The Partnership for Peace has had ramification on its budget caused by the ever-changing formation of members.
 For instance, the average annual Wales Initiative Funding (WIF) established for the program was set at $43 million during the fiscal years of 1996 to 2005.
 In consequence of a decline in the number of countries participating in the program, annual funding was reduced to $29 million in fiscal years 2006 through 2010.
 Another factor includes the reduction of distribution of WIF funding in the program amongst aspiring members of NATO.